 I already expressed my enthusiasm for the release back here and trust me – I may not have painted any yet but their time will come.

 Now before delving into my own output this year I do want to (briefly) mention Age of Sigmar (cue groans from the crowd and a hasty assumption of entrenched positions).

-Warhammer fans study the latest release for Age of Sigmar.
+WHFB fans study the latest rules for Age of Sigmar.

 I’ve not learned to stop worrying and love Age of Sigmar – in fact my long standing issues with Warhammer have been replaced by a rosy nostalgia that glosses over the cracks and makes AoS seem even more bland and uninspired than it would on its own merits.
 I’m from 40k after all where neophobia is less of a problem and more of a way of life.
 However I just read Godless by David Guymer and the Slaaneshi warriors are just spot on.
 The disappearance of their god has rendered them complex and nuanced in a way they could never quite reach when they were winning.
 Their lamenting, aching horror at the denial of their prince grants them a real depth and poignance.
 I almost don’t want them to find Slaanesh (in the overall story-arch of AoS I mean, not the short story itself – no spoilers here!).
 However I’m willing to guess that everything we’ve seen so far is the set up for the quest to see Slaanesh freed – accompanied by new models for the Elves and their Slaaneshi opponents.
 When that day comes I hope they take a few tips from Guymer’s text in describing the appearance of the Dark Prince’s servants – seeing characters of that style captured by the same team that brought us the Putrid Blightkings and Bloodreavers would restore Slaanesh to the glory she deserves both in the hearts and the collections of Chaos fans everywhere.